wilsonjr/MachineLearningCourse/README.md

 # MachineLearningCourse
-Scripts from Machine Learning Course
+Scripts from Machine Learning Course using IPython Notebook and Graphlab Create.